Rental Escalation Calculator — South Africa

 | Total paid (10 years) | R 1,573,000 | R 1,726,000 | R 1,921,000 |

 The difference between a 6% and a 10% escalation on R10,000/month is just R400 in month one.
-Over 10 years, it amounts to a R348,000 difference in total rent paid.
-This is why escalation rate is one of the most important lease negotiation points for long-term tenants — and why landlords should model multiple scenarios before agreeing to a rate.
+Over 10 years, it amounts to a R348,000 difference in total rent paid — which is why escalation rate is one of the most important lease negotiation points for long-term tenants.

 Rental Escalation and the Rental Housing Act